maryseo070/Algorithm-Visualizations/README.md

 - Poisson-Disc Sampling vs. Random Sampling
   - Poisson-Disc: Candidates are chosen from a sampling area.
 The best candidate is the one that is farthest away from all previous samples.
 After candidates are created and distances measured, the best candidate becomes the new sample.
 Remaining candidates are discarded.
   - Uniform Random Sampling: results in severe under and oversampling where many samples are densely overpacked or overlapping.
-- Fisher–Yates Shuffle and Merge Sort
+- Fisher–Yates Shuffle, Quick Sort, and Merge Sort
   - The Fisher-Yates Shuffle algorithm runs in linear time and uses constant space.
 It splits an array into two parts, the right (shuffled) and left (unshuffled) sides.
 Step by step, the algorithm randomly picks an element from the left and moves it to the right.
+  - Quick sort chooses a pivot element (the middle element) and partitions the array into two subarrays: one containing the elements that appear before the partition and another with elements that appear after.
+It then recursively sorts the "before" and "after" arrays.
   - Merge Sort: takes in an array of shuffled arrays and bottom-up merges elements, sorts them, and then merges again.